Sarah Rosalena

 Los Angeles, CA

-Sarah Rosalena (Huichol) is an interdisciplinary artist and researcher based in Los Angeles.
-Her work deconstructs technology with material interventions, creating new narratives for hybrid objects that function between human/nonhuman, ancient/future, handmade/autonomous to override power structures rooted in colonialism.
+Sarah Rosalena (Wixárika) is an interdisciplinary artist and weaver based in Los Angeles.
+Her work deconstructs technology with material interventions, creating new narratives for hybrid objects that function between human/nonhuman, ancient/future, handmade/autonomous, beyond power structures rooted in colonialism.
 They collapse binaries and borders, creating new epistemologies between Earth and Space.
-She is Assistant Professor of Art at the University of California, Santa Barbara in Computational Craft and Haptic Media.
-Her research focuses on Indigenous scholarship and mentorship in STEAM.
-She was recently awarded the LACMA Art + Tech Lab Grant; the Steve Wilson Award from Leonardo, the International Society for Art, Sciences, and Technology; and the Craft Futures Grant from the Center for Craft.
-She recently had a solo show at Blum & Poe and her work in the permanent collection at LACMA.
+She is Assistant Professor of Art at UC Santa Barbara in Computational Craft and Haptic Media.
+She is a recipient of the LACMA Art + Tech Lab Grant, the Marciano Art Foundation Artadia Award, the Steve Wilson Award from Leonardo, the International Society for Art, Sciences, and Technology, the Carolyn Glasoe Bailey Art Prize, and the Craft Futures Grant from Center for Craft.
+She has presented her work at LACMA, Columbus Museum of Art, the Museum of Contemporary Art Santa Barbara, Clockshop, Frieze LA, and Blum & Poe Gallery.
+Her work is in the permanent collection at the Los Angeles County Museum of Art.

 Standard Candle